Frequently Asked Questions

 You may bring in sealed, clear bottles of water, but no filled CamelBaks (empty are fine) or other unsealed containers containing liquid.
 See the full list of permitted/prohibited items above.

-Designated drivers will get free coffee and water from the Mile Square Coffee booth.
+Designated drivers will get free coffee and water.

 DDs are not permitted to drink alcohol.